ptc-xmeng/thingworx-iotstream-examples/databricks-kafka/README.md

 This contains example code that is able to run in databricks as executable jar.

 # How to use it?
 This example module has 2 main java classes that both could run as entry point in databricks.
+This code build with spark 3.5.0 and scala 2.12, databricks needs to be on the same config.
 Update `<mainClass>com.thingworx.analytics.durablequeue.EventhubJavaExample</mainClass>` in pom to config which main you want to run.

 ### [EventhubJavaExample](src/main/java/com/thingworx/analytics/durablequeue/EventhubJavaExample.java)